Krusinaldo9/WisdomEngine/README.md

 This work is part of the TEAMING.AI project which receives funding in the European Commission’s Horizon 2020 Research Programme under Grant Agreement Number 957402 (www.teamingai-project.eu).

+## Outlook.

+The current software prototype is an initial prototype of the wisdom engine and Navi reconstructors (NaviPy).
+Thus, some components lack an explicit documentation.
+This will be updated in the upcoming weeks.